singh-dhruv/Traffic-Light-Detection-and-Recognition/README.md

-simple project on Traffic Light Detection and Recognition
+Simple project on Traffic Light Detection and Recognition